balena-io-experimental/data-relay/readme.md

         ports:
             - "1883:1883"
         restart: always
-    # placeholder for your data source
+    # example data source; name it as you see fit
     dataSource:
         build: dataSource
         restart: always